 Cross-channel shopping is here to stay

 One of the biggest mistakes that many make is assuming that there is no point in having an online store if products can be sold on social platforms.
 In fact, a limited approach can be the most damaging thing of all.
 The danger of relying purely on social channels it that you will never truly own your own lists.
 Instead, aim for a cross-channel strategy that integrates social and website with lead generation, mobile marketing and other channels that drive sales.
 This will allow you to bring in customers across each channel in a way that ensures genuine conversion across the board.
+Remember, customers will still love to shop from online stores, due the fact that it is easier for them to get discounts by simply looking for cuup promo codes.

 If you are not integrating your social media strategy within your broader online shopping strategy, now is the time to make that change and reap the rewards.